top of page

 Let's look at our neighborhood's homes through the lens of environmental and community sustainability.
 How can we lower our per-capita carbon footprint and stay viable for young families, diverse households, and small businesses?
 In both North and South St. Anthony Park, we have a range of housing choices.
 We love our neighborhood—how it looks, how it feels, how it works.
 That’s why we take a careful, multifaceted approach to densification.

 After discussing various options in early 2013, the Housing Options action group decided to focus first on accessory dwelling units (ADUs), which are secondary living units on lots zoned for single-family homes.
-We held public meetings, including one with design proposals for several lots in St. Anthony Park (slide set below), published articles in the Park Bugle, and shared information on the SAP Community Council website.
+We held public meetings, including one with design proposals for several lots in St. Anthony Par, published articles in the Park Bugle, and shared information on the SAP Community Council website.
 The City had independently developed an ordinance to allow ADUs on defined lots within one-half mile of the Green Line.
 This ordinance eventually was adopted in late 2016 for two of the Wards, including our neighborhood.
 Just two years later, ADUs were allowed city-wide, if they met defined standards and conditions.

 Very few ADUs have been built so far in Saint Paul in part because of the expense for materials and labor.
 But interest has spiked during the pandemic that began in 2020, as parents and adult children sought to live closer together to support one another.